smart-edge-open/edgeapps/applications/curamedon/curamedon-caregiver-app/README.md

 Prepare `values.override.yaml`.
 See `Parameters` section to find out which parameters should be provided or overriden.
 To install the chart with the release name `caregiver-app`:

-> helm install -n telemedicine -f values.override.yaml caregiver-app .
+> helm install -n smartedge-apps -f values.override.yaml caregiver-app .

 ## Uninstalling the Nurse App
 To uninstall/delete the `caregiver-app` deployment:

-> helm uninstall -n telemedicine caregiver-app
+> helm uninstall -n smartedge-apps caregiver-app

 ## Parameters